SamamaKarim092/SamamaKarim092/README.md

 ### 👨‍💻 About Me

 - 🔭 I’m currently in my 7th semester pursuing a **BS in Software Engineering** at SSUET.
-- 🌟 **Machine Learning Engineer Intern** at **10Pearls (10Pearls Shine)** — Architected and deployed **Pearls AQI Predictor**, an enterprise-grade 100% serverless ML forecasting system with LightGBM, Hopsworks Feature Store, and FastAPI.
+- 🌟 **ML Engineer Intern** at **10Pearls**: Architected and deployed **Pearls AQI Predictor**, an enterprise-grade 100% serverless ML forecasting system with LightGBM, Hopsworks Feature Store, and FastAPI.
 - 🏢 Previously: **Full Stack Developer (Contract)** at a UK-based startup (Oct-Dec 2025).
 - 📝 Research: Authored and presented an **IEEE Paper** on **"Explainable AI for Customer Retention Systems"** at ICISCT (2026).
 - 🌱 I’m transitioning into deep-level engineering, focusing on mastering **React & JavaScript under the hood**.